Understanding 2/5 as a Percent: A complete walkthrough

 x = 40

-Therefore, 2/5 is equal to 40%.
+Which means, 2/5 is equal to 40%.

 Understanding the Mathematical Principles

 The process of multiplying a decimal by 100 to obtain a percentage is equivalent to shifting the decimal point two places to the right.
-This is because multiplying by 100 is the same as multiplying by 10 twice (10 x 10 = 100).
+Still, this is because multiplying by 100 is the same as multiplying by 10 twice (10 x 10 = 100).
 Each multiplication by 10 moves the decimal point one place to the right.

 Real-World Applications of Converting Fractions to Percentages